 YOU MUST SUBMIT A CLAIM FORM TO PARTICIPATE IN THE SETTLEMENT.
-The Claim Form is included in the Detailed Notice.
-An electronic version of the Claim Form that you can fill out and submit online is here.
 Only one Claim Form can be submitted per contract with ADT.

 The Settlement authorizes Class Counsel to seek an award of attorneys’ fees of up to a maximum amount of one-quarter (25%) of the Settlement Amount and to request reimbursement of the out-of-pocket litigation expenses they have already paid in connection with the Actions.